-Methadone belongs to a group of medications called opioids.
+Methadone is an opioid medication.
 Opioids are sometimes called narcotics.
-Methadone is often used to help treat withdrawal symptoms in people addicted to heroin or other opioid medications.
-Methadone is sometimes used to treat pain.
+Methadone has been used to treat opioid use disorder (to help people stop using heroin or other opioid medication).
+Methadone has also been used to treat pain.

 I take methadone.
 Can it make it harder for me to get pregnant?